joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-06-Strange-Beds.md

 Here $H_n$ is the $n$th [harmonic number](http://mathworld.wolfram.com/HarmonicSeries.html) (which is defined as the sum it replaces here).
 The harmonic numbers are unbounded, so there is no limit to the expected mismatches for large $n$.

 To get the expectation for the problem as posed, we can again redirect the question to the pretty version and ask, in that version,  what is the expected number of mismatches _given_ that there are any at all?
 The total expectation in the pretty version (which we know to be $H_{n-1}$) is the sum of two values.
 The first is the probability that there are no mismatches times the expected number of mismatches given that there are none; this value is of course $0$.
-The second is the expected number of mismatches given that there are any (and _this_ is the expectation we are looking for) times the probability that there is at least one mismatch (i.e., $\frac{n-1}{n}$).
+The second is the probability that there is at least one mismatch (i.e., $\frac{n-1}{n}$) times the expected number of mismatches given that there are any (and _this_ is the expectation we are looking for, i.e., $E^{as-posed}_n).
 So:

 $$E^{pretty}_n = \frac{n-1}{n}E^{as-posed}_n$$